 Gaming HIITs different

 Let's start with the exercise intensity; while using the whole body to control the game, we have to be careful not to demand too much from the player.
 In traditional racing games, for example, the player is expected to drive at close to maximum speed for most of the time.
-Asking players to bike as fast as they can for an extended period of time does not lead to a good in-game experience.
+Asking players to pedal as fast as they can for an extended period of time does not lead to a good in-game experience.
 Therefore, we have to implement mechanics that limit the amount of time we demand maximum velocity from the players.
 We also want to make this implicit and baked into the core gameplay of the games.
 A popup saying either “you are trying too hard, do less, or “you are not trying hard enough, do more” will not lead to very immersive gameplay, more about this later.

 On the other hand, we do want people to have a good workout after using Playpulse, so we have to ensure that enough movement is required throughout the session.